10 Ways to Prevent Ransomware Attacks

 3. Improve enterprise email security

-4. Strong password security controls
+7. Strong password security controls

-5. Patch and update your system regularly
+8. Patch and update your system regularly

-6. Cyber Kill Chain Model
+9. Cyber Kill Chain Model

-7. Perform security awareness training
+10. Perform cybersecurity awareness training

-The scope and tactics of ransomware attacks constantly evolve.
+The scope and tactics of ransomware threats constantly evolve.
 Their prime objectives are stealing a company’s sensitive data, demanding a colossal ransom, and disrupting the organization’s operation.
 Up to a 71% increase in global ransomware attacks has occurred, and these numbers will likely grow.

 The current state of ransomware attacks

-The introduction of RaaS has significantly increased the influx of ransomware attacks.
+The introduction of RaaS has significantly increased the evolution of ransomware attacks.
 It is a subscription-based malicious model in which cybercriminals write malicious code and sell it to other bad actors to launch the attack.
 After a successful attack, the ransom money is divided between the attacker and the provider.
 The RaaS setup is the cause of two out of three ransomware attacks.

-Moreover, instead of exploiting a security vulnerability in the system, attackers now exploit all endpoint vulnerabilities to launch the attack successfully.
+Moreover, instead of exploiting a security vulnerability in the system, attackers now exploit all endpoint protection vulnerabilities to launch the attack successfully.
 The WannaCry attack is one such attack where attackers use this tactic.
 Besides this, attackers use the double extortion method to launch these attacks, encrypting the master file and blackmailing the victims until they pay the ransom.

 Another trend is that cybercriminals are changing their group names, returning with new identities, or taking advantage of the geopolitical tension between Russia and Ukraine to launch ransomware attacks.